 Keep asking – Sometimes we need to seek help from many different people until we get the help we need.
 That’s okay.
 Don’t give up and remember to keep asking different people until you get the help you need.

 Congratulations!
 You’ve learned everything you need to know to become a great WITS Leader!
-Now it’s time to put your new skills to work: use your LEADerS strategies next time you face a problem or to help younger kids deal with teasing or bullying.
+Now it’s time to put your new skills to work: use your LEADS strategies next time you face a problem or to help younger kids deal with teasing or bullying.